A practical guide to types, materials and choosing the right weight

 - In a damp garage or shed, unprotected cast iron can rust without occasional maintenance

-The verdict: If you care more about performance than noise, a good cast iron kettlebell is the workhorse that will last for years.
+The verdict: If performance matters more than noise, a good cast iron kettlebell will outlast almost everything else you buy.

 Soft kettlebells are fillable bags you load with sand or water.
 They reduce impact on both your body and your floor, which matters when you're learning cleans or training around kids, pets, or fragile surfaces.